-◆ RECALLING NEW WORDS
+♦ RECALLING NEW WORDS

 The words below are from the story.
-Write the correct word or words on each had a hard time native village wind (verb) amazed pension retire rural proof vitality puzzled 1 .
-Gerardo Pecchia was born in a small town in Italy, but he went to the United States when he was 34.
-Forty years later, he returned to his 2.
-Most people stop working when they are 65, but Gerardo didn't -------- until he was 74.
-3. Gerardo paid taxes when he worked in the United States, so when he retine he received a little money every month from the U.S. government.
+Write the correct word or words on each line.

+1 nad a hard time native village wind (verb) amazed pension retire rural vitality puzzled , wind (verb) proof 1.
+Gerardo Pecchia was born States when he was 34.
+For the United 2.
+Most people stop working when they are 65, but Gerardo didn't until he was 74.
+3. Gerardo paid taxes when he worked in the United States, so when he retired he received a little money every month from the U.S. government.
 His was small, but he had enough money to live comfortably.
-It was difficult for the embassy officials to believe that a 99-year-old man was still cashing Social Security checks.
-They believing that Mr. Pecchia was still alive. - Embassy officials wanted Mr They wanted to see papers or that he was alive. hey wanted 6. (s Gerardo had a lot of energy: I hopping, and taking the bus Campodimele, he had great He was taking care of to visit his son.
-Like his garden, doing many old people in his own
+4. It was difficult for the embassy officials to believe that a 99-year-old man wa still cashing Social Security checks.
+They 5.
+Embassy officials wanted Mr. Pecchia to show them that he was still living: They wanted to see papers or other information.
+They wanted that he was alive.
+6. Gerardo had a lot of energy shopping, and taking the b Campodimele, he had grea us to visit his son.
+Li ke many old peopl

-- In Campodimele, people are not surprised when they see 90-year-olds hunting and chopping wood.
+- 7. In Campodimele, people are not surprised when they see 90-year-olds hunting and chopping wood.
 In other places in the world, however, people would be so surprised, they would find it hard to believe.
 They would be to see it.
-Campodimele sits on the top of a mountain, so its streets cannot be straight.
-They go around the mountain and between the houses.
+8. Campodimele sits on the top of a mountain, so its streets cannot be straight. - They go around the mountain and the houses. - 9.
 Many of the people in Campodimele are farmers, and almost everyone has a garden or small animals.
-Campodimele is in a part of Italy.
+Campodimele is in a of Italy. - 10.
 The old people in Campodimele didn't understand why the researchers wanted to study them.
-They were by all the laboratory tests and record-keeping. - USING CONTEXT CLUES
+They were laboratory tests and record-keeping.

+USING CONTEXT CLUES